 5. ...another is the first high-temperature "reentrant" superconductor.

-6. I have also created numerous improved versions of the industrial superconductor YBCO,
+7. I have also created numerous improved versions of the industrial superconductor YBCO,

-with Tc's ranging from 105K up to
+with Tc's ranging from 100K up to room temperature.
+Among these, the best candidate for

 I created SUPERCONDUCTORS in 1999 because there did not seem to be any Internet websites that consolidated superconductor fundamentals "under one roof".
 There's lots of information out there on the Web.
 But much of it is gobbledygook to the uninitiated.
 These pages have been written with the lay person in mind.
 And, clearly, there was a need.
 In its first year on the Web SUPERCONDUCTORS logged over 45,000 visitors.
 In its second year, the visitation rate was nearly twice as high, at 85,000.
 During the third year, the totals were more than the first two years combined, at over 130,000.
 And since then, an average of 170,000 people have visited each year.

 Another of my avocations is computers.
 I have been a participant in the SETI@Home parallel computing project for almost as long as I've had this website.
+And when SETI@Home went into hibernation in April 2020, I began devoting my free CPU time to Einstein@Home.

 An ongoing challenge in maintaining an educational website, is determining how technical to make the contents of each page.
 While SUPERCONDUCTORS was established for beginners, many "beginners" are in college or already have a college education and want information of a higher technical level.
 The solution deemed most acceptable was to provide frequent hyper-links within each page, through which the reader can obtain additional information.